-As part of this year’s London Festival of Architecture and the theme of ‘Act’, Creative Wick hosted their School of Activism in the heart of Hackney Wick.
+On 22nd June, as part of this year’s London Festival of Architecture and the theme of ‘Act’, Creative Wick hosted their School of Activism in the heart of Hackney Wick.
 It was a day full of interactive workshops and discussions designed to empower young people and equip them with the necessary tools to be able to make a difference in their communities.

 Hackney Wick is a prime example of community activism.
 From street art calling out gentrification, to artists protesting to save their studios, and even boaters protesting against proposed ‘water-safety’ zones, activism is happening everywhere you look.
 What better place for people to come together to discuss and debate how we can better shape our future.

 See the video of the day and the headline video

 The School of Activism hosted an impressive range of speakers, all activists in their own right, each sharing their stories and experiences of activism and why it is so important to stand up for what you believe in.

 Award-winning Headteacher Sir William Atkinson led an interactive discussion, challenging the audience to think about how we can better engage with young people.
 One young audience member pointed out,